RMS-DAIM/introduction-to-image-analysis/README.md

 1. Please remember to bring your laptop (and charger).
 2. Please install the required software beforehand: follow the installation instructions on [this page](Pages/Installation-Instructions.md) before the workshop to install Fiji and conda on your laptop
 3. Download the workshop data by clicking on the link to the ZIP archive at the top of this page.
-4. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH THE ABOVE.**
+4. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**

 # Program